-Aparthotel operator Staycity reported that a strong start to trading in the first half of 2019 has pushed Dublin-based aparthotel operator Staycity Group’s like-for-like sales up 2.4% in the year to July 2019.
+Aparthotel operator Staycity has reported that a strong start to trading in the first half of this year has pushed its like-for-like sales up 2.4% in the year to July, 2019.

-Staycity, which now operates nearly 3,000 apartments across 12 European cities, has seen occupancy grow by 2.2% in the period to an average of 86.4% across the group.
+Staycity, which now operates nearly 3,000 apartments across 12 European cities, saw occupancy grow by 2.2% during the period to an average of 86.4% across the group.

 Walsh highlighted that over 65% of the group's revenues are currently generated in the UK, and he expects a hard Brexit will impact GDP and consequently reduce demand for hotel accommodation.